However, what is often not discussed is the fact that this is not the first time Christmas has been controversial.

 Now for the controversy: During the Protestant Reformation in England, some English Reformers questioned whether it was proper and biblical to celebrate Christmas.
 Most of these questioners came from the Puritan camp whereas the Anglicans continued to argue for celebrating Christmas.

 The Anglicans and Puritans differed about whether to celebrate Christmas because they had very different assumptions about how to apply the Bible.
 Puritans assumed that if something was not explicitly commanded in the Bible, it was unbiblical and should not be practiced (see Horton Davies, Worship and Theology in England: From Andrewes to Baxter and Fox, 1603-1690 [Grand Rapids, Eerdmans, 1996] 240).
 Consequently, since the Bible nowhere commands Christians to celebrate the birth of Jesus, it is unbiblical for Christians to celebrate Christmas.
 Many very conservative Protestant Christians continue to operate from this assumption.
 The Anglicans operated from a different assumption.
 The Anglican assumption was if a practice is not forbidden in the Bible and if it is consistent with Christian tradition and reason, it is permissible for Christians to observe this practice as an expression of their faith.
 Hence, since the Bible nowhere forbids celebrating the birth of Jesus and since Christians since at least the fourth century have been doing so, it is permissible for Christians to celebrate Christmas.
-Christmas is but one example of how these different assumptions about the Bible clashed, which eventually fueled a Civil War in England
+Christmas is but one example of how these different assumptions about the Bible clashed, which eventually fueled a Civil War in England.

 When the Puritans and their sympathizers sent the English monarch into exile during the English Interregnum (1649-1660), one of their first actions was to pass a law banning the celebration of Christmas in England.
 Puritan clergyman Nicholas Bownde expressed a belief held by many Puritans that the celebration of Christmas was actually celebrating the pagan god Bacchus (Davies 243).
 Anglican Christians such as John Evelyn attended clandestine Christmas worship services under fear of imprisonment.
 In his diary, Evelyn records that while receiving Communion in one of these secret gatherings, soldiers showed up and arrested multiple worshippers at gunpoint (Davies 354).
 Eventually the monarchy was restored and the ban on Christmas lifted.

-Public Notice from Puritan New England
+Public Notice from Puritan New England forbidding the celebration of Christmas |

 The first "war on Christmas" was an internal war, where Christians with a more narrow understanding of how to apply the Bible argued against celebrating Christmas and those with a broader (though still biblically orthodox) view of how to apply the Bible argued for celebrating Christmas.
 However, today it is often Christians with the more narrow view associated with the Puritans who are decrying the "war on Christmas."
 Ironically, these theological descendants of the Puritans seem to assume that celebration of the birth of Jesus is an essential part of Christian life and worship, something their predecessors would have rejected.
 Those with the broader view appear to be less troubled by Christmas symbolism being removed from public squares and being greeted with "Happy Holidays" instead of "Merry Christmas" at retail businesses.
 After all, Christians don't need their culture to "prop up" their celebration of Christmas.
 Christmas is first and foremost a Christian day of worship.